seanpatrickfelten/daily.coding.log/README.md

 <h2>Day 57</h2>

 Add items to an array with push() and unshift(), remove items from an array with pop() and shift(), remove items using splice(), and add items using splice().

+<h2>Day 58</h2>

+Iterate through all an array's items using for loops, create complex multi-dimensional arrays, add key-value pairs to JavaScript objects, and modify an object nested within an object.